olexsmir/gopher.nvim/README.md

   " Generate one test for a specific function/method(one under cursor) :GoTestAdd

-  " Generate all tests for all functions/methods in current file :GoTestsAll
+  " Generate all tests for all functions/methods in the current file :GoTestsAll

-  " Generate tests only for exported functions/methods in current file:
+  " Generate tests only for exported functions/methods in the current file:
   :GoTestsExp
   ```